Raja-Raman/MqttChart/Rajaraman-readme.txt

 simulator.py is a python publisher to test this app.

 To compile the Android app:
+1. Create a new Android studio project with an empty activity.

-1. in the project level build.gradle under allprojects/repositories:
+In the project level build.gradle under allprojects/repositories:
 (NOTE: there is another buildscript/repositories section, but that will not work)
     maven {  url "https://repo.eclipse.org/content/repositories/paho-snapshots/" }
     maven { url "https://jitpack.io" }

 2. in app level build.gradle:
-    (in case you need SMS support):
-    Make target SDK < 23 to avoid runtime user persmission issues to send SMS: targetSdkVersion  22

     Add the paho client and service (note the version number carefully) under dependencies: implementation 'org.eclipse.paho:org.eclipse.paho.client.mqttv3:1.1.0'
         implementation 'org.eclipse.paho:org.eclipse.paho.android.service:1.1.1'